 + PRO: Affordable goods and services

-Everything from real estate to food, utilities and healthcare is very reasonably priced in the Czech Republic.
-Staples like bread, potatoes and meat are of good quality and are inexpensive.
+Everything from real estate to food, utilities and healthcare is reasonably priced in the Czech Republic.
+Staples such as bread, potatoes and meat are of good quality and are inexpensive.
 Household goods, furniture and electronics from familiar Western brands are easily accessible in malls and specialty stores.
-Furniture is also very reasonably priced since there are a lot of highly skilled craftsmen in the country.
+Furniture is also reasonably priced since there are a lot of highly skilled craftsmen in the country.

 - CON: Petrol is expensive

-As is commonly the case in Europe, petrol in the Czech Republic is more expensive than in many other countries.
+As is commonly the case in Europe, petrol in the Czech Republic is more expensive than in many other countries around the world.